neurorishika/neurorishika/README.md

 </div>

 ## About Me 💖
 I’m a neuroscientist🧠 from India in love with insect 🦋 brains, human social behavior 🧑‍🤝‍🧑 and politics.
-I am also a roleplay-focused TTRPG storyteller ⚔️🐉 and a proud trans woman 🏳️‍🌈.
-My pronouns are She/Her.
+I am also a roleplay-focused TTRPG storyteller ⚔️🐉.

 - 🔭 I’m currently working on getting my Ph.D. at The Rockefeller University, New York, NY.
 - 🌱 I’m currently learning about foraging and navigation strategies in animals.